-Several staff members have attended and completed continuing education courses, workshops and conferences.
+Several staff members will be or have attended and completed continuing education courses, workshops and conferences.
 These are designed to help acquire or maintain skills and knowledge that will be beneficial to the mass appraisal process.
 New ideas, techniques and methods are brought back to the office to make us more efficient and proficient in our duties and tasks.